Will form committee on MSP after assembly polls: Tomar tells RS | Headlines

 BJD leader Sasmit Patra, in his supplementary, asked how many recommendations of the Swaminathan Committee have been accepted and implemented by the government so far.

-To which, Minister of State for Agriculture Kailash Choudhary said the Swaminathan committee, constituted in 2004, had submitted its report in 2006.
-Thereafter in 2007, an inter-ministerial panel was set up and it accepted 201 recommendations out of 215 made by the committee.
+To which, MoS said the Swaminathan committee, constituted in 2004, had submitted its report in 2006.
+In 2007, an inter-ministerial panel was set up and it accepted 201 recommendations out of 215 made by the committee.

 ''The current government has accepted 200 recommendations and started working on them,'' he said.
 The Minister further said that the Swaminathan committee had recommended MSP to be fixed 50 per cent higher than the cost of production but this was not accepted by the inter-ministerial panel then. ''However, our government accepted that recommendation.
 And now procurement is being undertaken at MSP that is 50 per cent higher than the cost of production,'' he said.

-At that time, the Swaminathan committee had also recommended renaming the ministry as Krishi Kalyan Mantri but this was rejected by the inter-ministry panel.
-However, the Modi government renamed the ministry as 'Agriculture and Farmers Welfare Ministry', he said.
-The Minister further informed that the MSP guarantee, promotion of organic and zero budget farming, unification of PDS and setting up of women farmers groups -- were rejected by the inter-ministerial panel.
+The Minister said the MSP guarantee, promotion of organic and zero budget farming, unification of PDS and setting up of women farmers groups were rejected by the inter-ministerial panel.

 He said, however, the current government has accepted them and launched Paramparagat Krishi Yojana and set up farmer producer organisations (FPOs) for training women farmers.